ls /dev/sd*

 /dev/sda1 /dev/sdb /dev/sdd /dev/sdf /dev/sdh

-Make a partition on the hard disks.
+Create partitions on the available hard disks.

 # fdisk /dev/sdb